pulumi/docs/content/blog/10-pearls-with-azure-functions-in-pulumi/index.md

 Two elements play together here:

-- The `outputs` property defines an output binding with the name `queueOut` and the destination to `outgoing`.
+- The `outputs` property defines an output binding with the name `queueOut` and the destination to `outgoing`
-- The `queueOut` property of the resulting object contains the output message.
+- The `queueOut` property of the resulting object contains the output message

-Note that the binding name has to match the output property.
+Note that the binding name must match the output property.

 ### 10. Input Bindings

 [ [Runnable Example](https://github.com/pulumi/pulumi-azure/tree/master/examples/table) ]

-Input bindings pull extra bits of information and pass them over as input parameters to the callback.
+Input bindings pull extra bits of information and pass them as input parameters to the callback.
 The exact usage depends on the trigger and binding types and might be tricky to get right with JSON configuration files.
 Here is one example of wiring done in a Pulumi program:

 ``` ts
 const values = new azure.storage.Table("values", {